Nmap for Pentester: Output Format Scan

 -oX <filespec>

-It stands for Extensible Markup Language which is a tree-structured file format that is supported by Nmap.
+It represents Extensible Markup Language, a tree-structured file format that Nmap supports.

-The results from the Nmap scan can be exported into an XML file and can be further used for analysis or another additional task.
+You can export the results from the Nmap scan into an XML file and further use it for analysis or another additional task.

-When an XML report is generated, it contains information like an executed command, Host and port states, Nmap Scripting Engine output Services, Timestamps, Run statistics and debugging information.
+When you generate an XML report, it includes information such as the executed command, Host and port states, Nmap Scripting Engine output Services, Timestamps, Run statistics, and debugging information.

 nmap -oX scan.xml 192.168.1.108